marcriera/ddgo-pnp-controller/README.md

 Hold the buttons until the controller vibrates to confirm selection.
 If no button is pressed, you can play with the Plug & Play as usual.

 If you need more information regarding each controller and supported software, please check the [Densha de GO! controller documentation](https://marcriera.github.io/ddgo-controller-docs).

+## Usage with emulators

+### Nintendo 64

+Use mode *Two handle controller (N64)* In the emulator's settings, assign the controller to **port 3**.
+The controller should map automatically.
+Make sure to enable the setting **Independent C-Buttons controls**.

+### PlayStation

+Use mode *Two handle controller (PS1)*.
+In the emulator's settings, configure a regular analog/digital controller (**not a Densha de GO! controller**).
+The controller should map automatically.
+If the handles become unresponsive at some point., press **D**.

+### PlayStation 2

+Use mode *Generic Train Controller*.
+In the emulator's settings, configure a USB Densha de GO! controller and map the buttons/axes manually.

 ## RNDIS access (advanced users)